open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 elements meaning.

-These signal lines are present on the FPGA-side of both the serializer and deserializer, prior to headstage serialization and after host deserialization, respectively.
-This means that the serializer link is effectively "invisible" from the host's perspective, and the headstage can be treated as if it was just a module on the host itself.
+These signal lines are present on the FPGA-side of both the serializer and deserializer, prior to headstage serialization and after deserialization, respectively.
+This means that the serializer link is effectively "invisible" from the controller's perspective, and the headstage can be treated as if it was just a module connected to the controller itself.

 During serialization, data are transmitted over the coaxial cable using an RF-encoding scheme called `FDP Link III